 Let us note that the few names mentions above did not have much scientific knowledge about the workings of the brain in detail.
-The advancement we now have today is attributed to the recent studies in neuropsychologist.
-We have reason to believe that present research in this area is partly responsible for the unprecedented interdisciplinary advances made in the areas of consciousness since the 1980's.
+The advancement we now have today is attributed to the recent studies in neuropsychology.
+We have reason to believe that present researchers in this area are partly responsible for the unprecedented interdisciplinary advances made in the areas of consciousness since the 1980's.
 Consequently, several journals have been devoted to its study for example: Consciousness and Cognition, Journal of Consciousness Studies, and Psyche.
 There is also an entire book series dedicated to the study of consciousness: Advances in Consciousness Research, published by John Benjamins.
-Others who have notable works in small introductory text include: Kim, (1996), Gennaro (1996b), Block et al. (1997), Seager (1999), Chalmers (2002), to mention but a few.
+Others who have notable works in small introductory text include: (Kim, 1996; Gennaro, 1996b; Block et al., 1997; Seager, 1999; Chalmers, 2002), to mention but a few.